How To Get A Mortgage With A New Job

 - Written or verbal VOE from current employer

-Before we move on to how changing jobs could affect your ability to get a mortgage, let’s take a moment to discuss how underwriters look at different forms of income and what happens when your income changes.
+Before we move on to how changing jobs could affect your ability to get a mortgage, let’s take a moment to discuss how underwriters look at different forms of income during the preapproval process and what happens to your qualification status when your income changes.

 How Lenders Look At Different Types Of Income